 A detachable planer allows you to reel the leader and fish all the way up to the rod tip.
 It eliminates the necessity to hand line the fish up to the boat.
 This is a major benefit, especially when dealing with larger fish like big mackerel or wahoo.
 The drag pressure applied to a fish with the reel is far more consistent than the pressure you apply pulling a fish in by hand.
 You can easily pull too hard by hand and pull a hook, or break a light leader if the fish makes a hard run.
 If the fish darts towards the boat, it's harder to pull up the slack by hand safely than it is to reel up the slack.
 Leadering by hand also risks physical injury.
 Additionally, the leader has to be carefully managed when leadering in a fish by hand.
 A 50-100 foot leader can present a hazard when laid on the deck or dragged behind the boat.
 It can’t be easily stowed either, most people simply wrap it around the reel.
 Gaffing a large fish while simultaneously leadering it isn’t for the faint of heart, and many fish are lost at this point.
+This technique is awesome, especially while Planer Fishing for Wahoo or Planer Fishing for Kingfish.
 Having two free hands for a critical gaff shot can mean the difference between whether or not the fish makes it into the boat.
 The extra rigging required for the wind-on planer rig is well worth it.
 Try fishing a detachable planer and you’ll never go back.
 Here’s how to make the rig.

 Rigging the planer: